Auckland liquor shop, jewellery store targeted by thieves

 The group has been referred to youth aid, charged with burglary and unlawfully taking a motor vehicle.

-The store owner told the Herald it was the third time he's been hit in recent months.
+The store owner told the Herald it was the third time he has been hit in recent months.
 This was the first ram raid, the previous times were smash and grabs.

 Police have recently boosted patrols around the city's hotspots as ram-raiding youths continue to torment the city.